PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_biochemistry.md

 If CheA is phosphorylated, then it can pass on the phosphoryl group to a molecule called **CheY**, which interacts with the flagellum in the following way.
 Each flagellum has a protein complex called the **flagellar motor switch** that is responsible for controlling the direction of flagellar rotation.
 The interaction of this protein complex with phosphorylated CheY induces the change of flagellar rotation from counter-clockwise to clockwise.
 As we discussed earlier in this module, this change in flagellar rotation causes the bacterium to tumble, which in the absence of an increase in attractant occurs every 1 to 1.5 seconds.

-Yet when a ligand binds to the MCP, the MCP undergoes conformation changes, which reduces the stability of the complex with CheW and CheA.
+Yet when a ligand binds to the MCP, the MCP undergoes conformation changes, which reduce the stability of the complex with CheW and CheA.
 As a result, CheA is less readily able to autophosphorylate, which means that it does not phosphorylate CheY, and so because there is less phosphorylated CheY, the tumbling frequency decreases.

 In other words, the exchange of phosphoryl groups means that a ligand exterior to the cell can indirectly serve as an inhibitor for phosphorylated CheA as well as phosphorylated CheY.
-Thus, ligand binding indirectly *causes* fewer flagellar interactions and in turn less tumbling of the bacterium.
+Thus, ligand binding *causes* fewer flagellar interactions and in turn less tumbling of the bacterium.

 <!--
 When MCP receptors instead bind to repellent ligands, the situation is reversed.
 CheA autophosphorylation increases, which increases the rate of phosphorylation of CheY, which increases tumbling frequency.